- Ethical Guidelines

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Judaica Librarianship, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Judaica Librarianship.
-If you have concerns about the submission terms for Judaica Librarianship, please contact the editors.
+It is the author’s responsibility to obtain permissions to reproduce images for publication in Judaica Librarianship and to pay any associated fees.
+If you have concerns about the submission terms for Judaica Librarianship , please contact the editor.

 Judaica Librarianship has some general rules about the formatting of articles upon initial submission.
 Please also see Final Manuscript Preparation Guidelines for details about rules governing the formatting of the final submission.
 Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.